WebinarNinja is a browser-based platform. There are no downloads required.

 Safari, version 11 and up*

 *When running a standard live webinar, version 11 and up is required.
-But when screen sharing, Safari version 13 and up is required.
+When screen sharing, Safari version 13 and up is required.
 Allow browser access to the screen by going to System Preferences > Security & Privacy > Privacy > Screen Recording.

 Chrome for Android